canonical/ubuntu-cloud-docs/oci/oci-how-to/getting-started.rst

 	.. tab:: IronBank

          .. note::
             Please note that these Ubuntu container images may have special terms of use and fall under Ubuntu Pro.
-Please reach out if you would like to use the Ubuntu container images from IronBank.
+Please `reach out <rocks@canonical.com>`_ if you would like to use the Ubuntu container images from IronBank.